-Before I moved to Los Angeles, California, I was a student at East Carolina University studying to become a health fitness specialist.
+Before I moved to Los Angeles, I was a student at East Carolina University studying to become a health fitness specialist.
 As you know, you have way more free time during college versus the real world.
 I took advantage of the free time and dedicated it to my health.
-I slept 8 to 9 hours a night and lived in the gym.
+I slept 8 hours a night and lived in the gym.
 I would meditate every morning and exercise two hours a day.
 On top of the exercise, I would train 5 to 8 clients a day.
 My mind and body felt great.
-I was focused on my career which calmed my anxiety.
-But that all changed after I graduated and moved out to Los Angeles.Read More
+I was focused on my career and had a purpose.
+But that all changed after I graduated and moved out to California.Read More

 In last week’s blog post I wrote about how cell phones are rewiring our brain’s attention span to seek instant gratification.
 To counteract this rewiring, I recommended guided meditation with the Headspace app.
 In this week’s post, I will go over how meditation rewires the brain.
 As I wrote last week, the mind is similar to the body.
 If you stop training a muscle it will atrophy (become weaker) and so will the mind.
 As we age our mind and body break down at a faster rate.
 But we can slow this process down with exercise.
 Now, I am not just talking physical exercise, we must include some type of mental exercise too.
 After all, if you don’t use it, you will lose it.Read More